-Pella Windows and Doors, headquartered in Pella, Iowa, offers a wide array of window styles for homeowners and builders alike, featuring various styles of operation, color options, shapes, wood species, and other features.
+Pella Windows and Doors, headquartered in Pella, Iowa, offers a wide array of window styles for homeowners and builders alike.
+They feature various styles of operation, color options, shapes, wood species, and other features.
 Here’s a brief guide highlighting each of the specific window types—as well as the special series windows—offered by Pella.